controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-data-to-json/README.md

 ## Description

-This Linux (bash) script converts the received alert data to JSON, which can be useful when an external tool is expecting the input data in such format.
+This shell script ([**alerts_json.sh**](alerts_json.sh)) converts the alert data to JSON, which can be useful when an external tool is expecting the input in such format.

-As an example, the alert data is saved into a file, but this could be replaced by any other action (e.g. sending the alert data in JSON via a webhook).
+As an example, the alert data is saved into a file, but this could be replaced by any other action (e.g. sending the alert data as a JSON payload via a webhook).

 ## Instructions